Foundations for the future

 The Gonzaga experience

-Gonzaga requires freshman and sophomore students to live on campus in one of 24 residence halls and apartment buildings, and residence life is the foundation upon which Gonzaga’s strong sense of community is built.
-Campus life is an exciting and adventurous blend of meeting the challenges brought on by maintaining a rigorous academic schedule while fully embracing the vibrant social atmosphere of spending time with close friends.
+Gonzaga requires freshman and sophomore students to live on campus in one of 24 residence halls and apartment buildings.
+Residence life is the foundation upon which Gonzaga’s strong sense of community is built.
+Campus life is an exciting and adventurous blend of meeting the challenges of maintaining a rigorous academic schedule while fully embracing the vibrant social atmosphere of spending time with close friends.

-Located on 131 acres that border the Spokane River to the south, Gonzaga lies a short 15-minute walk from the heart of Spokane, Washington, the hub of the Inland Northwest.
+Located on 152 acres that border the Spokane River to the south, Gonzaga lies a short 15-minute walk from the heart of Spokane, Washington, the hub of the Inland Northwest.
 Many students find internships and shadowing opportunities through professional communities in the area.
 Gonzaga students also have easy access to shopping, theater, concerts, galleries, restaurants, and sporting events.
-With an average annual precipitation of 17 inches, Spokane offers four distinct seasons, each with a multitude of outdoor recreational opportunities such as skiing, golfing, and sailing.
+Spokane offers four distinct seasons, each with a multitude of outdoor recreational opportunities such as skiing, golfing, and sailing.
 Additionally, Spokane hosts the largest three-on-three basketball tournament in the world (Hoopfest) and the largest timed 12K road race in the world (Bloomsday).

 • Black Student Union